honey garlic chicken pinterest pin

 How to Make Honey Garlic Chicken Breasts

-Step 1: Prep the chicken.
+Step 1: Season and prep the chicken.

-Step 2: Sear the chicken.
+Step 2: Make the honey garlic sauce.

-Step 3: Mix the sauce.
+Step 3: Sear the chicken.

 Step 4: Build the sauce.